Scaling limit of linearly edge-reinforced random walks on critical Galton-Watson trees: Connection between LERRW and a RWRE on trees

 \section{Connection between LERRW and a RWRE on trees}

 The fine mesh limit of the LERRW in dimension one, which was called linearly reinforced motion (LRM), was introduced in \cite{lupu2018scaling}.
 In fact, the authors construct the continuous space limit of the vertex-reinforced jump process (VRJP) out of a convergent Bass-Burdzy flow \cite{bass1999flow}.
-To obtain out the LRM as the continuous space limit of the LERRW, they then use the close relation between the VRJP and the LERRW that was established in \cite{sabot2015edge}.
-Namely, that the LERRW can be represented in terms of a VRJP with independent gamma conductances.
+To obtain LRM as the continuous space limit of the LERRW, they then use the close relation between the VRJP and the LERRW that was established in \cite{sabot2015edge}, namely that the LERRW can be represented in terms of a VRJP with independent gamma conductances.
 The principles used in \cite{lupu2018scaling} are broadly the same as those used in this paper.

-In their setting the appropriate potential related to the VRJP converges.
+In the setting of \cite{lupu2018scaling} an appropriate potential related to the VRJP converges.
 This yields a characterisation of the limiting LRM as a diffusion in random potential that contains a Wiener term and a drift (the motion drifts towards the places it has already visited many times), or equivalently describes the LRM as a scale-transformed and time-changed diffusion in a random environment, cf. \cite{sinai1982limit, brox1986one, seignourel2000discrete, carmona1997mean, pacheco2016sinai}.